arduino/docs-content/content/hardware/09.mega/shields/giga-display-shield/tutorials/lvgl-guide/content.md

 ---
-title: Guide for using LVGL with the Giga Display Shield
+title: Guide for Using LVGL With the Giga Display Shield
 description: 'Learn how to use LVGL with the GIGA display shield'
 author: Benjamin Dannegård
 tags: [Display, LVGL]